rongjiewang/BdBG/README.md

 ## Usage

-DNA stream compression using BdBG is a 2 stage process, consisting of bucket and de Bruijn raph subprograms in chain.
+Sequence data stream compression using BdBG is a 2 stage process, consisting of bucket and de Bruijn raph subprograms in chain.
 However, to decompress the DNA stream, only de Bruijn graph is needed.

 ### BdBG.py